gonutz/command_line_programs/README.md

 ```
 count_lines - Print the number of lines.
 Ignores the last line if it is empty.

+dedup - De-duplicate lines: print lines from standard input only once, the next time
+        a line is encountered it is not printed again.

 field - Select a space separated field from standard input by index.

 first - Output the first N bytes of the input.
 Outputs all if no N is given or if the